vsaravind01/Ayush-Connect/backend/README.md

 #### Setup | Start
 To setup the elasticsearch, kibana and logstash docker containers, run the following command:

 ```bash
 ./scripts/docker-runner.sh -d elk
 ```

+> **Note:** The `-d` flag is used to run the containers in the background.
+> If you want to run the containers in the foreground, use `-r` flag instead.
+> It is recommended to run the containers in the background.
+You can view the
+> logs of the containers using the `-l` flag.

 After the initial setup, a new directory will be created in the docker directory called `logstash_data`.
 This directory will contain the logstash data.
 This directory will be mounted to